IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

     (Required for new resource) time zone info

+  has_api_key (False, bool, False)
+    API Key info of the user

+  last_name (True, str, None)
+    (Required for new resource) Last name of the user

+  permissions (False, list, None)
+    set of persmissions assigned for the user

+  address2 (False, str, None)
+    Address info of the user

+  first_name (True, str, None)
+    (Required for new resource) First name of the user

+  city (True, str, None)
+    (Required for new resource) City name

+  user_status (False, str, ACTIVE)
+    user status info

   api_key (False, str, None)
     API key for the user

-  address2 (False, str, None)
-    Address info of the user

-  password (False, str, None)
+  username (False, str, None)
-    password for the user
+    user name

-  tags (False, list, None)
-    Tags set for the resources

   id (False, str, None)